Semiahmoo-Robotics/FIRSTInfiniteRecharge2020-Public/README.md

 Download the official C++ and Java Development Tools for FRC.
  * [Download here](https://github.com/wpilibsuite/allwpilib/releases)

  Clone this repo to your local machine.
+More information [here](https://rogerdudler.github.io/git-guide/).

 ## Contributing